opensearch-project/sql/docs/user/dql/functions.rst

 Usage: period_add(P, N) add N months to period P (in the format YYMM or YYYYMM).
 Returns a value in the format YYYYMM.

-Argument type: LONG, LONG
+Argument type: INTEGER, INTEGER

-Return type: LONG
+Return type: INTEGER

 Example::